c-dickens/pybind-sketching/README.md

 ## To Do:
 *Why would we want to use a CountMin rather than a frequent items sketch?*
-0. Check that the estimation functions should return uint or int
+0. Check that the estimation functions should return uint or int 0a.
+Add a streaming heap to keep a list of the current heavy items?
 1. Separate the source code into header and source files
 3. Add more unit tests for other queries (point, range, heavy hitter, quantile).
 See [here](https://barnasahadotcom.files.wordpress.com/2016/01/lec3-haritha-1.pdf) and